CookiePLMonster/CookiePLMonster.github.io/_mods/gta-sa/silentpatch.md

 * DFT-30 left middle wheel now displays properly (game now accepts a typo present in its naming)
 * Pushing pedestrians against the wall with a vehicle will not trigger passenger's voice lines anymore - instead, now they are triggered when player runs over pedestrians
 * Pay 'n Spray will not clean the car BEFORE garage doors close anymore - now it cleans them while the car is hidden behind the garage door
-* <i class="fas fa-cog"></i> "True Invicibility" option has been added - with the option enabled, police helicopter will not hurt the player when they have an Invicibility cheat enabled (off by default)
+* <i class="fas fa-cog"></i> "True Invincibility" option has been added - with the option enabled, police helicopter will not hurt the player when they have an Invincibility cheat enabled (off by default)
 * <i class="fas fa-cog"></i> Made the game select metric/imperial units basing on system locale settings
 * Fixed a bug where paintjobs would vanish from cars stored in garage if they were stored without looking at them
 * <i class="fab fa-steam-symbol"></i> Coronas now properly rotate as camera is getting closer to them, like on PS2